jesuslopezpino/ExampleQuery/README.md

 # ExampleQuery

 Example Query is a library to easily query databases elements without spend time creating sql or hql queries.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can built custom queries

 Find by Examples